 Feel Good Contacts make buying your contact lenses online even more accessible, as we don’t need to see your prescription before you order.
 We trust that you have an up-to-date prescription and know which lenses you need.
 If you don't have a copy to hand when ordering and can't remember your specifics, you can even find the details of your prescription on the side/end of your last contact lens packaging or on the blister packs that contain your contact lenses.

 What is my contact lens prescription?

 A contact lens prescription contains all of your visual specifications and lets you know which type of lenses you need.
 To help make things that little bit simpler, we’ve written a guide on everything you need to know about your prescription when ordering contact lenses online.

 It's essential to note that a contact lens prescription is not the same as a glasses prescription.
-So, if you’re a glasses wearer who wants to try out contact lenses, you’ll need to go for a lens fitting to find out your requirements.
+So, if you’re a glasses wearer who wants to try out contact lenses, you’ll need to go for a contact lens fitting to find out your requirements.

 Where can I find my prescription?

 Your prescription can be found on the end or side of your contact lenses box, on the blister pack containing your lenses or on the piece of paper given to you by your optician after an eye test when you go for your contact lens fitting.